Kpvernon/kpvernon.github.io/README.md

 * [Quesabirria Tacos- Sunday's Supper](https://sundaysuppermovement.com/quesabirria-tacos/)
   * Quesabirria tacos are one of my all time favorite meals.
 The slow cooked beef melts and your mouth and the broth adds so much flavor.
 * [Maqluba- Hungry Paprikas](https://www.hungrypaprikas.com/maqluba/)
   * I had this famous middle eastern dish for the first time during my middle eastern art history class a few years ago.
 My professor made it for us on our last day.
-Maqluba actually mean up-side down because you cook it in a pot and then flip it over to realse it and serve it.
+Maqluba actually mean up-side down because you cook it in a pot and then flip it over to release it and serve it.
   * [Black Forest Flouress Brownie Cookies- The Loppy Whisk](https://theloopywhisk.com/2021/12/30/black-forest-flourless-brownie-cookies/)
   * These are my favorite cookies.
 They taste just like brownies but are also gluten free.
 * [Brigadeiros \(Churro Truffles\)- Pies and Tacos](https://www.piesandtacos.com/dulce-de-leche-fudge-churros-truffles/)